Jamie-Wallace/react-learning/mars-rover-ts-2/src/Kata Notes.md

   - We could make Coordinate and Compass immutable, accept current position and command and return new position.
   - Similar to how we have refactored the App and Controller.
 - Note - we are thinking that the controller is probably more a grid - but will see how refactors go.

+- We have moved state out of the controller by passing in current position to execute.
+- Effectively adding some immutability.

+Next up we can review if we wish to make Coordinate and Compass immutable also.